 Ringworm treatment requires prescription antifungal medication.
 Sometimes these can be administered through cream application, but more severe cases require oral medication.

-Shingles, formally known as herpes zoster, is a painful, blistering condition caused by the chickenpox virus, varicella zoster.
+Shingles, formally known as herpes zoster, is the result of the chickenpox virus, varicella zoster.
 After a patient recovers from chickenpox, the virus permanently remains in the nerve tissue in an inactive form.
-Years later, the virus may reactivate, causing shingles.
+If the virus reactivates which it can, shingles will result.

 A shingles outbreak starts with vaguely uncomfortable tingling or itching with no obvious external cause.
 Within several days, clusters of small blisters similar to the chickenpox rash appear in a defined area on one side of your body.
 You may begin to feel tingling or stabbing nerve pain.
-Over a few more days, the blisters break, leaving behind ulcers that dry and form crusts.
+When the blisters break, dry ulcers are left behind.
 Nerve pain may worse during this stage of shingles.
-Within about four weeks, the crusts will fall off, and the nerve pain will gradually fade.
+Around a month later, the crust will fall off causing the pain to dissipate slowly.
 In some cases, nerve pain may persist even after shingles rashes have healed.

 If treated within the first 72 hours of symptoms, a shingles outbreak can be more easily contained.
 If treatment begins after 72 hours, the rash may be more widespread and take longer to heal.
 To aggressively treat shingles, antiviral drugs will be prescribed.
 Your doctor may recommend over the counter pain killers to manage nerve pain.
 A shingles vaccine is recommended for most people age 60 or over.